juliogomez/docker_cheatsheet/README.md

     echo “appended from $(hostname)” >> testfile
     exit

-Check in your local host the file has been modified from inside the container, even though the container has now been terminated:
+Check in your local host that the file has been modified from inside the container, even though the container has now been terminated:

     cat ~/temp/testfile